|Policy Number: 6.11||Effective Date: 7/20/2012|

 This policy applies to all University locations and units, including all University extensions, satellite locations, and off-site campus units, both domestic and international.

 This policy applies to all audits and reviews performed by external auditors for all University transactions.
 This includes external audits and reviews at the University level as well as at the college, department, unit, account, or transaction level.

 - Audit: An independent and objective appraisal to examine or review the fair presentation of financial statements, economy and efficiency of operations, effectiveness of achieving program results, compliance with laws and regulations and/or the detection of fraudulent activities.
 For purposes of this policy and procedure, audits include but are not limited to external: reviews, site visits, desk audits, and fraud investigations.

-- Audit Liaison Official: The Associate Vice President, Financial Services is the administrative officer responsible for all official contact with external auditors.
+- Audit Liaison Official: The Vice President, Financial Services is the administrative officer responsible for all official contact with external auditors.

-- Audit Coordinator: The Associate Vice President, Financial Services’ designee who acts on behalf of the Audit Liaison Official and is normally the intermediary contact for the routine management and functioning of external audit activities within the University.
+- Audit Coordinator: The Vice President, Financial Services’ designee who acts on behalf of the Audit Liaison Official and is normally the intermediary contact for the routine management and functioning of external audit activities within the University.

 - Internal Auditors: Employees of the University of Arizona Internal Audit Department who conduct independent and objective assurance and audit consulting services within the University.

 - External Auditors: Any auditors or investigators that are not employees of the University.
 External auditors include federal, state, local and other outside, independent auditors that audit various University activities and programs at University request, or as required by law, ABOR, grant sponsors, or other external entities.

 - The University will fully cooperate with and assist external and internal auditors whose responsibilities involve examination and confirmation of University transactions.